SamSamhuns/face_registration_and_recognition_milvus/README.md

    -   Texture analysis: Detect artifacts caused by imaging the screen (Moiré patterns) or Local Binary Patterns (LBPs)
    -   Specular feature projections: Train SVM models on specular feature space projections of genuine and spoofed face images for impersonation detection
    -   Frequency analysis: Examine the Fourier domain of the face
-   -   Optical flow algorithms: Examine the differences and properties of optical flow generated from 3D objects and 2D planes.
+   -   Optical flow algorithms: Examine the differences & properties of optical flow generated from 3D objects & 2D planes.
    -   Image quality assessment: Detect spoofs with an ensemble of image quality measures
    -   Depth feature fusion: Deep feature fusion network structure with CNNs & SENet using facial image color features
    -   DNNs: Face classifiers trained on large dataset of real & spoofed images